Social Realtors – Why Protect Your Tweets?

 If you have it set to protected and change it back to public all your protected tweets from the past can be displayed for anyone to see (just something to think about!).

 Why Protect Your Tweets?

-- You are an elementary school teacher and you and your students are only allowed to follow each other for classroom activities.
+- Elementary school teachers.
+Teachers and kids are only allowed to follow each other for classroom activities.